 Besides an automatic white balance feature, this camera has an automatic gain feature.
 It controls the amplification level from the camera's signal.

 This elevator camera, designed for low-rise buildings, transmits video footage through an optical LED system that allows the camera to work without a cable system.
 This Air model provides real-time, high-quality footage that doesn't degrade due to dust or digital noise.

 The Pelco elevator camera is a compact, dome-type camera intended for indoor conditions.
 It has 64 presets, plus programmable zoom speeds.
 Since there is a 10x optical and 8x digital zoom, it's easy for users to focus on details to get more information from the captured footage.

 This Panasonic camera has two zoom modes you can control through a web browser.
 There is also face-specific image technology that makes a person's facial features show up exceptionally clearly within the captured footage.
 Users can customize the video's output through a variable image quality feature, too.
 It allows specifying eight high-quality image zones while designating others as lower-quality.
 This feature reduces the overall file size.

 An Elevator Camera Increases Safety

-Choosing to install an elevator could keep workers, customers and guests safe.
+Choosing to install an elevator could keep workers, customers, and guests safe.
 This list gives a starting point for your search and, hopefully, makes the final choice easier.
 In case you need more resources regarding elevators, we have written an article about things to consider before installing an elevator and our recommendations for the best elevator companies.
-Apart from these, we do have some resources about elevator access control, that is our field of expertise.
+Apart from these, we do have some resources about elevator access control, which is our field of expertise.
 In particular, one guide about how elevator access control works and one about our own elevator access control solution.